Thursday, September 19, 2024

 Imagine living with that while living on the street.
 I imagine living with that while living with a woman.
 Imagine living with that while trying to raise children.
 Imagine living with that while trying to practice law, and before that, working for my father at Golden Flake in Birmingham, and before that, clerking for a federal judge in Birmingham, which was when it began.

 Imagine me wondering many times what I did to cause it?
 For there was no other possibility that I could imagine.
 At least I know I do not have cancer in my colon.
-At least a magnesium supplement with ozone causes my colon to empty each day, which the colon surgeon recommended I keep doing.
+At least a magnesium supplement with ozone causes my colon to empty each day, which the colon surgeon recommended I keep using.
 There is nothing pretty or easy about the supplement.
 It is unnatural and my colon doesn’t like it.
 The alternative is worse.

 I quit trying to use those approaches, because I learned it was futile.
 I went back to living with it and doing my best to live my life as it presents itself each day.
 There was nothing else to do, but that.
 When my colon took a sudden turn for the worse last year, I finally decided it needed to be checked.
 If I had cancer, that needed to be dealt with.
 I don’t have cancer.
 I’m back to the old routine.